waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 The next major problem you'll hear about is - what if someone loses their private key?
 They will lose access to that digital identity.
 Centralized services have methods to verify someone is who they say they are and reset the account.

-Incidentally, while public key cryptography has existed for decades, what blockchain now introduces that solves this "lost keys" solution is called Social Recovery Wallets, which are powered by smart contracts.
+What blockchain now introduces that solves this "lost keys" solution is called Social Recovery Wallets, which are powered by smart contracts.

 Vitalik Buterin, one of the co-founders of Ethereum and one of it's most influential advocates has been pushing for more adoption of social recovery wallets for a long time, but still not enough people know it means.
 He explains really well in his blog post on the topic which is an absolute must-read for anyone in the space, as wallet security is super important and social recovery wallets introduce a decentralized way of doing so.